jimmygizmo/linkspeed/README.md

 ---------------------------------------------------------------------------

-During today (June 4th) I will add some more clear information here about this solution/repository.
-As I noted above, I am still putting some finishing touches on it and completing the extra questions.
+This is a very polished project/submission, but I am still working on the extra questions.
-The main solution in the Jupyter Notebook and the FastAPI application all work perfectly and are expertly engineered.
 Thank you for the opportunity to present this!

 ---------------------------------------------------------------------------